nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 contacts, jobs or companies without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+4. Any invalid command or input should trigger an informative error message that explains the issue or suggests a corrective action.
+5. The system should respond to user input within 2 seconds for majority of actions.
+6. All user data, such as contacts, jobs, and companies, must be stored persistently in a local database that can recover data even after an application crash or restart.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Command-Line Interface (CLI)**: A text-based user interface where users input commands to perform specific tasks

 --------------------------------------------------------------------------------------------------------------------